yguillemot/RaQt_maker/README.md

 RaQt_maker
 ==========

-Generate the code (Raku and C++) of the Raku Qt::QtWidgets module (a Raku native interface to Qt GUI)
+Generate the code (Raku and C++) of the Raku Qt::QtWidgets module: a Raku native interface to the Qt GUI.

 DESCRIPTION
 -----------